J&J Medical Connect

 Phase 3b: TRITON

-TRITON was a multicenter, double-blind, placebo-controlled, phase 3b study with newly diagnosed, treatment-naïve PAH patients randomized 1:1 to initial triple (macitentan, tadalafil, and UPTRAVI) or initial double therapy (macitentan, tadalafil, and placebo). macitentan and tadalafil were initiated at randomization and UPTRAVI or placebo was added at day 15 (uptitrated until week 12).
+TRITON was a multicenter, double-blind, placebo-controlled, phase 3b study with newly diagnosed, treatment-naïve PAH patients randomized 1:1 to initial triple (macitentan, tadalafil, and UPTRAVI) or initial double combination therapy (macitentan, tadalafil, and placebo). macitentan and tadalafil were initiated at randomization and UPTRAVI or placebo was added at day 15 (uptitrated until week 12).
 Safety and efficacy were blindly assessed until the last randomized patient completed the week 26 visit (end of the observation period).4

 Results